-Fluhman’s research takes up the question of religious identity and the intersection of religion and politics in the United States.
+Spencer Fluhman is executive director of the Neal A. Maxwell Institute for Religious Scholarship and associate professor of history at Brigham Young University (BYU).
+He graduated summa cum laude from BYU and received masters and doctoral degrees in history from the University of Wisconsin-Madison.
 His work has appeared in the New York Times, Journal of Religion and Society, Journal of Mormon History, BYU Studies Quarterly, and Mormon Historical Studies.
-His article, “An ‘American Mahomet’: Joseph Smith, Muhammad, and the Problem of Prophets in Antebellum America,” (Journal of Mormon History, 2008) won the T. Edgar Lyon Award for Best Article of the Year from the Mormon History Association in 2009.
-His first book, “A Peculiar People”: Anti-Mormonism and the Making of Religion in Nineteenth-Century America (University of North Carolina Press, 2012) won the Mormon History Association’s Best First Book Award in 2013.
-In 2014, he won the Mollie & Karl Butler Young Scholar Award in Western Studies from the Charles Redd Center for Western Studies.
-Her served as editor of the Mormon Studies Review from 2014 to 2019.
-He is currently at work on a biography of LDS apostle James E. Talmage (under contract, Oxford University Press).
-He serves as co-chair of the American Academy of Religion’s Mormon Studies Group, and on the Council of the American Society of Church History.
+He won the T. Edgar Lyon Award for Best Article of the Year from the Mormon History Association in 2009.
+His book, “A Peculiar People”: Anti-Mormonism and the Making of Religion in Nineteenth-Century America (University of North Carolina Press, 2012) won the Mormon History Association’s Best First Book Award in 2013.
+He has held office in the American Academy of Religion, American Society of Church History, and Mormon History Association.
+He served as editor-in-chief of Mormon Studies Review from 2013-19.
+He was visiting professor of religion at Claremont Graduate University in 2015 and visiting distinguished professor of Mormon Studies at the University of California-Santa Barbara in 2020.

 BYU Devotional (2019)